Skip to contents

 Introduction

-ssdtools provides a data set for several chemicals including Boron.
+The dependency ssddata provides example data sets for several chemicals including Boron.

 library(ssdtools)